microsoft/onnxruntime/docs/execution-providers/TVM-ExecutionProvider.md

 For more details on installing Apache TVM click [here](https://tvm.apache.org/docs/install/from_source.html)

-### Build ONNX Runtime with the STVM Execution Provider
+### Build ONNX Runtime with the TVM Execution Provider

 In order to build ONNXRT you will need to have CMake 3.18 or higher.
 In Ubuntu 20.04 you can use the following commands to install the latest version of CMake: